ppedemon/Bluejelly/README.md

 Bluejelly uses [sbt][].
 Pull the code and enter sbt from the main project root folder.
 You can then pick the runtime, assembler or L4, and run the tests with the `test` command.
-The assembler and L4 can be executed from sbt console using the `run` command, but not the runtime (it does some class loading trickery that `run` does not like).
+The assembler and L4 can be executed from the sbt console using the `run` command, but not the runtime (it does some class loading trickery that `run` does not like).

 Yet, for all projects there is a `dist` task that builds a zip file holding the application jar